What is gerrymandering?

-To understand gerrymandering, it is first important to understand how states draw political district maps.
+To understand gerrymandering, it is important to understand the process of drawing district maps.

-The redistricting process is supposed to reflect changes in the population so that every person can have the opportunity for equitable representation in our government.
-It plays a vital role in determining whether we will be able to make our voices heard on the issues that matter most to our communities.
+Equitable redistricting through fair maps plays a vital role in determining whether we will be able to make our voices heard on the issues that matter most to our communities.

 Q: Where did the term gerrymandering come from?